|"Role Accounts" & "Feedback Loops"

 |We get a lot of abuse mail, how can we handle it?

-There are two queue-management tools designed specifically with the needs of an abuse desk in mind.
-They both come highly recommended and are both used in production environments at large ISP/NSP abuse departments:
+There are tools and services designed specifically with the needs of an abuse desk in mind.
+They come highly recommended and are used in production environments at large ISP/NSP abuse departments:

 Filtering an abuse@ mailbox can be tricky because much of the mail which it should receive looks like spam.
+Content filters will hit on many spam reports.
 Filter out spam reports and you risk not identifying a problem on your network.
 Spamresource.com offers some thoughts on how to deal with all the spam aimed at the abuse box.

 |But we're not seeing any spam reports!?

-There are any number of reasons you didn't see spam reports before your IPs were blocked by Spamhaus or other lists or networks.
+There are any number of reasons you didn't see spam reports before your IPs were listed by Spamhaus, or by other lists or networks.
 Among them:

 You're not signed up for sufficient Feedback Loops. (scroll up for FBLs!)